 Gas stoves and induction cookers are great and all, but will they even be useful in the apocalypse?
 Hell nah.

-You’re gonna need something that’s portable and doesn’t need gas and electricity to function.
+You’re gonna want something that’s portable and doesn’t need gas and electricity to function.

 What might that be?
 A rocket stove.
 It’s a wood-burning cooking stove that uses small fuel sources like twigs and branches.